UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Split illustration comparing Gexa Energy for high usage vs 4Change Energy for lower usage homes.

-FAQs About Gexa Energy vs. 4Change Energy
+Frequently Asked Questions About Gexa Energy vs. 4Change Energy

 Is Gexa Energy or 4Change Energy cheaper?

-Do Gexa and 4Change require a deposit?
+Do Gexa Energy and 4Change Energy require a deposit?

 Are Gexa Energy and 4Change Energy the same company?